13Bytes/eInkCalendar/README.md

 The pie is displayed when a person in your contacts has a birthday (along with the name below it).
 The other three icons are currently displayed randomly.

 <p align="right">(<a href="#top">back to top</a>)</p>

+### Battery
+The device will power itself on regularly (by default 6/6h but this can be changed on the  file `~/wittypi/schedule.wpi`) update the screen and shutdown, preserving battery life.

+When battery is near depleting it will display a red empty battery icon on the upper left corner.
+On that state it will have charge for a good number of cycles but could be a good idea to charge the battery to preserve its health.

+<p align="right">(<a href="#top">back to top</a>)</p>